|Nutrition Facts (per serving)|

 Portuguese codfish balls are often a favorite Portuguese family recipe.
 They require a bit of preparation ahead of time, but the cooking itself is fast.
 What is most amazing about it is the fact that even though the codfish balls are deep-fried, they result in light tasty balls.
 That is most likely because there is no flour in the mix (only a light dusting of it goes on the outside of each ball).
 Everything is held together with mashed potatoes!

 These codfish balls are delicious to eat plain.
 If you prefer, you can have some kind of a sauce to dip these into.
 You could try a tartar sauce or a bit of your favorite hot sauce dribbled on top.

-- 4 cups of mashed potatoes (potatoes only, no added milk or butter, chilled)
+4 cups chilled mashed potatoes (potatoes only, no added milk or butter)

 1/2 cup minced fresh parsley